-The Comprehensive Plan is a statement of public policy concerning the conservation and development of the town.
-The plan provides a guide to where future growth and development should occur within and around the town over the next 20 years.
-When the town makes future decisions concerning land use development, the plan will be consulted.
-The plan inventories and analyzes the town's physical setting, natural features, land use, population figures, economics, housing stock, transportation, and community facilities.
-Using these inventories and the plan's goals and objectives, a preferred land use plan for the Town of Aurora was developed.
+The Comprehensive Plan is a statement of public policy concerning the future development of Wild Rose and the conservation and protection of its natural resources.
+The plan provides a guide for where future growth and development should occur within and around the Village over the next 23 years.
+When the Village Board Supervisors make future decisions concerning land use development, the plan will be consulted.
+The plan inventoried and analyzed the Village's physical setting, natural features, land use, population figures, economics, housing stock, transportation, and community facilities.
+Using these inventories and the plan's goals and objectives, the Village developed a preferred land use plan for the Village of Wild Rose.
+The plan is advisory to the Village Board and is used as a guideline for decision making.